archywillhe/0a.io-v0/posts/chapter2/2018-01-11-the-day-I-lost-the-coolest-email-and-domain.md

 I was a huge fan of the domain registrar [Hover](https://en.wikipedia.org/wiki/Hover_(domain_registrar)) and I used it to set up both my domains and emails.
 There was this unsettling symmetry in the recovery relation between my email <a>a@0a.io</a> and Hover account: just like the password of <a>a@0a.io</a> which can only be reset by my Hover account, the password of my Hover account can only be reset by <a>a@0a.io</a>.
 A recursive and logically flawed design indeed, one that I will never allow to exist in programs I write.
 Nonetheless I had kept it this way for as long as I could remember.
 It was still somewhat a stable system since the probability of losing access to both accounts concurrently was pretty low.

 Years had passed and I hadn’t run into any problem, expect this time.
 Hover had become hyper-sensitive with security over the years.
-It decided to lock my account after just two failed attempts to log in as I fumbled for the right key.
-Normally I could just gracefully recover the account through <a>a@0a.io</a>.
-With a brand new OS I would need to rely on this short-term memory of mine to get the right password to access the inbox, and it just so happened I had recently changed the password in a variation experiment.
+It decided to lock my account after two failed attempts of mine log in as I fumbled for the right key.
+Normally I could gracefully recover the account through <a>a@0a.io</a>.
+But this time to access the inbox I would need to rely on this short-term memory of mine, and it just so happened I had recently changed the password in a variation experiment.
 I ended up writing a [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) script in hopes of brute-forcing my way in.

 ```js
 // ==UserScript==